 MCE 565 - Special Topics in Mechanical Engineering

-Units: 1-4When Offered: As offeredThis course offers a concentration upon a specific topic within the field of mechanical engineering.
-The topic varies by semester.Repeatable: May be repeated for credit with change in topicGrade Type: Letter Grade
+This course offers a concentration upon a specific topic within the field of mechanical engineering.
+The topic varies by semester in-depth a mechanical engineering topic of particular interest.

 MCE 599 - Independent Study in Mechanical Engineering